Camp Chef Portable BBQ Review

 Our Analysis and Test Results

-200 usable square inches of grilling surface is just right for a complete meal for two.
-If grilling just the meat course of a dinner meal, you can fit 4-6 servings on the Portable BBQ.
-This size range seems to be the sweet spot for portability and versatility.
+A functional 200 square inches of grilling surface is just right for a complete meal for two.
+If grilling just the meat course of a dinner meal, you can easily fit 4-6 servings on the Portable BBQ.
+If you are cooking a full meal for two, this grill will easily fit adequate portions of meat and veggies.
+Though it undoubtedly adds a bit to the size of the grill, this amount of cook space seems to be the sweet spot to balance portability and versatility.